Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 \textbf{Accident Losses.} The distributions $F^k$ of accident losses associated with a traffic scenario $k = 1,2, \dots, K$ are constructed on the basis of traffic data that are extracted from the SUMO runs.
 The general procedure was described in Section~\ref{mtmwal}; here, we explain the specific implementation that we use in our case studies.

 The likelihood of accident occurrence was discussed in the previous section. $F^k$ is the conditional distribution of an accident loss in traffic scenario $k$ if an accident occurs.
-Time in traffic module $k$ is enumerated by $t\in [0,T]$, and we assume that the time $\tau$ of the accident conditional on its occurrence is uniformly distributed on $[0,T]$, i.e.,
+Time in traffic scenario $k$ is enumerated by $t\in [0,T]$, and we assume that the time $\tau$ of the accident conditional on its occurrence is uniformly distributed on $[0,T]$, i.e., $\tau\; \sim \; \mathrm{Unif}[0,T].$ We choose a module $\mathcal{R}$ at random in which the accident occurs and assume, respectively, that